before & after the experience

 Now write down all that came into your mind by contemplating about your subject!
-Give it a try and imagine “how it might work”, just invent, guess and fantazise …
+Give it a try and imagine “how it might work”, just invent, guess and fantasise …

-* Result: A student’s post written on our closed (account protected) teaching and learning website called «The horse» (more on teachingweb.org)
+* Result: Posts from the students involved from all over the world written on our closed (account protected) teaching and learning website called «The horse» (more on teachingweb.org)

 Perform your experience (research project related to your research question).
 For example the team could visit a company and do an interview on site!
 There are different ways to perform something new: For example designing an experiment, doing an interview or survey, asking questions to an experienced person or scientist which explains and shows you exactly how it works.
 (No ideas?
 There is a toolbox on «The horse»)

 * Result: A collection of impressions & insights, media (video, audio, images, text, etc.) and maybe new evolving questions.

 Edit and produce your own content and media collected during step 3: text, pictures, audio (voice recording), video, graphs, etc.